liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

    **Arguments:**
       * `y` -- the current value of the dependent variable vector, :math:`y(t)`.
       * `t` -- the current value of the independent variable
-      * `hstab` -- the output value with the maximum stable step size.
+      * `hstab` -- the output value with the absolute value of the maximum stable step size.
       * `user_data` -- a pointer to user data, the same as the `estab_data` parameter that was passed to :c:func:`ARKodeSetStabilityFn()`.